xHarry26/jeanius/README.md

 To use Jeanius Digital :

-1. Install `requirements.txt` on the backend.
+### Backend
+1. Navigate to backend folder `cd backend`
-2. Install `requirements.txt` on the frontend.
+2. Install the dependencies listed in `requirements.txt` using `pip install -r requirements.txt`.
 3. Run the backend using the command: `python manage.py runserver `

+### Frontend
+1. Navigate to frontend folder `cd frontend`.
+2. Install all dependencies using `npm install`.
-4. Run the front end using: `npm start`
+3. Run the front end using: `npm start`.

 ## Technologies Used